sameerdhoke/szhw-model-interest-rate-simulation/README.md

     * Calculating a Probability of Default or Expected Loss Based on the Aggregated Results

     I calculate each scenario's expected yield and default probability based on the aggregated yields.
-We assume a recovery rate of 40% for default cases.
-We then calculate the total expected loss and total expected yield across all scenarios.
+I assume a recovery rate of 40% for default cases.
+I then calculate the total expected loss and total expected yield across all scenarios.

     Output: <br>
     ![Prob of Default & Expected Loss of Aggregated Scenario - 1](output-screenshots/prob_default_exp_loss_scenario_aggregation_1.png)